Web Writing Style Guide

 Headers and other images

-- Avoid pictures of buildings without people.
+Avoid pictures of buildings without people.
 You may know that a picture of the exterior of FPH fits well for a page, but to most people, and especially to those who are not familiar with our campus, it is meaningless.
-Remember your users do not have your insider knowledge.
+Remember, your users do not have your insider knowledge.
 Give them pictures of people interacting instead of abstract building pics whenever possible.
-(We are working at the communications office to supply more header images).

-- Make sure you have accurate copyright permissions to use any picture.
+Make sure you have accurate copyright permissions to use any picture.
 Just because it is on the internet does not mean it is free to use.
-When in doubt, please contact the web content manager at acdCM@hampshire.edu.
+When in doubt, please contact email@example.com.

-- Link, link, and link to relevant information.
-If you mention the DART program, link to it.
+Link to relevant information.
+If you mention a specific program because you want people to learn more about that program, link to it.
 If you include an email address, make it an email link.
 If you mention a faculty member, link to their bio page.
 Don't make people go and search for something that you mention if it already has a page somewhere.

 Do not use: